By Sandra O’Hare

 Popular Pond Plants

 2) Common Waterweed (Egeria densa) – This oxygenator pond plant is beneficial to the pond because it serves as a water purifier.
-It is a fast growing plant that does best underwater.
-While you may not be able to enjoy its beauty on the surface like most plants, it serves a vital function, making it very popular choice for ponds.
+It is a fast-growing plant that does best underwater.
+While you may not be able to enjoy its beauty on the surface like most plants, it serves a vital function, making it a very popular choice for ponds.

 3) Water Soldier (Statiotes aloides) – Coming from the family of floating pond plants, they do not require soil and their roots will simply float beneath them in the water.
 They are used for their spectacular decorative effect and can float anywhere in the pond and look great in clumps.